Jeroen Gilis

 This course was directed towards PhD researchers, post-docs, university scientists and researchers from the industry.
 The goal of the course was to provide the participants with an in-depth understanding of the different steps in the analysis of single-cell transcriptomics data.

 This course was directed towards PhD researchers, typically wet-lab scientist conducting biological experiments.
-The goal of this course was to provide the particpants with the necessary tools to properly design their experiments and to allow them to perform a basic data exploration and analysis for their own data.
+The goal of this course was to provide the participants with the necessary tools to properly design their experiments and to allow them to perform a basic data exploration and analysis for their own data.

 Talks